GuruCharan94/azure-devops-extensions/lighthouse-ci/README.md

 This extension runs Lighthouse CI as part of your Azure Pipelines.

-- TODO : Link to Getting Started with lighthouse blog post.

 ## Getting Started with Lighthouse CI for Azure Devops

 Once the extension is installed, you will see Lighthouse CI task that you can use in build / release pipelines.
 Below is a screenshot of a sample build pipeline.